 cruise & tour

-My impressions were so positive, I want to come back to Russia
+With so positive impressions, I want to come back to Russia

 We had a great time on the Volga Dream luxury river cruise and during our stay in St. Petersburg and Moscow.
 I was very pleased to get to see up close your beautiful country and I learned to like the Russian people.
 Overall, my impressions were so positive, I want to come back to Russia and I know my two travel companions shared my feelings.